“Nice” people don’t have needs.

 It can veer into over-responsibility.
 Like it’s your job to calculate and accommodate everyone’s needs.

 There’s a fine line between consideration and being self negating.

 That voice can get too loud.
 After all, the only way to not get in anyone’s way is to not exist at all.
 That’s not a great logical conclusion.

-All this chatter and self regulation when nobody has even asked me to do anything.
-What chance do I have when they do?
+All this chatter and self regulation when nobody has even asked us to do anything.
+What chance do we have when they do?

 People often ask for things that go against what we want ourselves.
 How to respond?
 The simple thing is to say so.

 But remember: “nice” people don’t have needs.
 And if they do, they don’t insist on getting them met!